Longwood Gardens Reimagined

 EXTENDING THE CRYSTALLINE RIDGE

 Longwood Reimagined expands and refines a conservatory complex begun with Pierre S du Pont’s creation of the Main Conservatory in the 1920s.
-To fulfill the promise of a “Crystalline Ridge” envisioned in West 8’s 2012 master plan, Reed Hilderbrand shaped a sweeping new landform connecting the Main Conservatory Overlook and to the iconic grove of London Plane trees overlooking the Abbondi Meadows and rolling Brandywine Valley.
-A new West Conservatory makes the centerpiece of the Longwood Reimagined expansion, but is only one of many other extraordinary destinations within a continuous visitor experience.
+To fulfill the promise of a “Crystalline Ridge” envisioned in the 2010 master plan by West 8 with Weiss Manfredi, Reed Hilderbrand reshaped the high ground to create a newly continuous and accessible landscape of promenades, courtyards, groves and overlooks.
+Sweeping landforms on the side slopes host little bluestem meadows and connect the ridge landscape to the valley gardens.
+The expansive ridge landscape enriches the relationships between the conservatories and the wider landscape beyond, elevating the visitor experience throughout.
+A new West Conservatory makes the centerpiece of the Longwood Reimagined expansion, but is only one of many extraordinary destinations.

 RENEWING ROBERTO BURLE MARX’S CASCADE GARDEN

-Longwood Reimagined created the opportunity to place the Cascade Garden in closer conversation with new and existing conservatories.
-A new, 3,800 glass house by WEISS/MANFREDI houses features updated mechanical systems to improve climate control and sustainability.
-Inside is an exacting reconstruction of the vertical rock walls, cascading waterfalls, and clear pools designed by Burle Marx, guided by Reed Hilderbrand.
-These elements frame a dense ensemble of plants found in a tropical rainforest, including palms, bromeliads, philodendrons, and more.
-Adjustments to the garden path were meticulously calibrated to meet accessibility standards without compromising the garden’s design, resulting in a more inclusive and now-ADA-compliant experience.
-A new courtyard by Reed Hilderbrand includes an arcing path to the garden’s upper entrance through a grove of magnolias.
+Inside is an exacting reconstruction of the garden’s stone walls, cascading waterfalls, and clear pools, overseen by Reed Hilderbrand with preservation architects John Milner Associates.
+These elements provide the structure for a dense ensemble of rainforest plants, including bromeliads, philodendrons, tillandsia and more.
+Adjustments to the garden path were meticulously calibrated to meet contemporary accessibility standards without compromising the integrity of the garden’s design.
+A new entry courtyard brings guests to the garden’s upper entrance through a grove of magnolias and provides a place of rest and prospect.

 BONSAI COURTYARD

-The focused expression of craft in the garden’s details references both Japanese traditions and the artistry of the bonsai themselves.
-A grove of ten Yoshino cherry trees animate the garden, providing shade and intimacy to the experience of the bonsai.
+The focused expression of craft in the garden’s details references both Japanese garden-making traditions and the artistry of the bonsai themselves.
+A grove of ten Yoshino cherry trees animate the garden, providing shade for guests and intimacy to the experience of the bonsai.

 VISITOR EXPERIENCE LANDSCAPE